tummetott/reticle.nvim/.github/README.md

 ### ✨ Features

-- 🚶 Cursorline and cursorcolumn follow the focused window
+- 🚶 Cursorline and / or cursorcolumn follow the focused window
-- ♾️  Define filetypes which always show cursorline and / or cursorcolumn
+- ♾️  Define filetypes that always show a cursorline and / or cursorcolumn
-- 👀 Define filetypes which show cursorline and / or cursorcolumn when window is focused
+- 👀 Define filetypes that always show a cursorline and / or cursorcolumn when window is focused
-- ❌ Define filetypes where cursorline and / or cursorcolumn are never shown
+- ❌ Define filetypes that never show a cursorline and / or cursorcolumn
-- 🔢 Highlight cursorline number even if the cursorline is switched off
+- 🔦 Highlight the cursorline number even if the cursorline setting is switched off
 - 💨 Written in LUA instead of vim script